juniorug/craftbeer/README.md

 ```bash
     http://localhost:8080/v2/api-docs
 ```
-And also in the project's `/doc` folder.
+This file can also be found in the project's `/doc` folder.

 ## Postman Collection
 To import the Postman collection, use the file `/docs/Craft Beers Spring Boot REST API.postman_collection.json`